paralyuzov/REACT-Project/README.md

 - Guest users can access all the information in the application without adding the product to the cart or to the favorites list.
 - Registered users can add items to their cart, their favorite list, and update their profile.
+- Admin users can add teas, utensils, and recipes to the application; also, the admin can modify any user and change their role(user or admin).

 ## Description of the components in the project: